 - Paid sick leave

-The RRP is Now Depleted: What Next?
+The RRF is Challenged: What Next?

 Do you have merchants who did not apply in time or have not received confirmation of funding from the SBA?
 Quikstone can help them with fast funding for all their business needs: hiring more staff (which is critical right now), purchasing inventory, creating outdoor seating, or buying your equipment.